1) The Thief’s Mentality

 “You’ll figure it out,” Rodney Dangerfield informed a young, aspiring comedian that sought his counsel on how to succeed in their shared craft.

 The first thought that comes to mind when one reads the Dangerfield quote, is that the respected comedian was being dismissive.
 How does one fix another’s act, art, or pursuit in life?
 Is there a universal, miracle cure?
 We don’t know the question that aspiring comedian, Jerry Seinfeld, asked Rodney, as Seinfeld reports it was “something about comedy”.
 We can guess that aspiring comedians approached Rodney all the time with various questions so many times that he grew tired of it.
 Thus, we can only guess that when Seinfeld approached Rodney, Rodney said whatever was necessary to have Seinfeld leave him alone.
 Either that, or Dangerfield found the answer to that question to be so loaded with variables, and so time-consuming, that he didn’t want to go down that road again with, yet, another aspiring comedian.
 Dangerfield might have even viewed the young comedian’s act, and decided that it was so bad that he didn’t know how to fix it.
-The “You’ll figure it out” response seems dismissive and overly simplistic, but in depth analysis might reveal it as some of the best advice you’ve ever heard.
+The “You’ll figure it out” response seems dismissive and overly simplistic, but this essay suggests that if we apply this advice to other matters in life, we consider this best advice we’ve ever heard.

 26) Know Thyself